 For municipal projects that are not required to submit plans to PDD for approval, the department managing the project (usually Aviation, WSD or STR) completes the municipal Stormwater Plan Review Checklist for projects that are => 1 acre, or < 1 acre but part of a larger common plan of development.
-These checklists are submitted to OEP for inclusion in the municipal construction project inventory.
+These checklists are submitted to OEP for inclusion in the Municipal MS4 Project & Post Construction Inventory.